harkmall/DeckOfCardsAPI/README.md

 - [x] Implement drawing from piles
 - [x] Make a website for this
 - [x] Figure out how to host this on vapor without having my DB credentials public
+- [ ] make something that will delete all the cards in decks that havent been used in X days